Be Mindful: the new spa day setting you on a path to better wellbeing

-Studies show that the increased sunlight improves our mood and energy levels for a couple of reasons.
-While we all enjoy the increased warmth that typically comes with spring and the move towards summer, it's actually the light that has the biggest impact on how we feel.
+Studies show that increased sunlight improves our mood and energy levels for a couple of reasons.
+While we all enjoy the the warmth that typically comes with spring and the move towards summer, but it's actually the light that has the biggest impact on how we feel.

 Research indicates that sunlight helps the body to produce serotonin, linked to our sense of happiness and wellbeing.
 It's understood that this can happen in two ways.
 The first is that exposure to sunlight as it passes through the eye affects parts of the retina that trigger serotonin production.